UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Are flat fee natural gas plans more expensive overall?

-They often cost slightly more annually than a perfectly managed traditional plan due to a “peace of mind premium.”
+They often cost slightly more annually than a perfectly managed traditional plan due to a peace-of-mind premium.
 Providers take on the heavy financial risk of a brutally cold winter.
 To protect their margins from extreme weather events, they usually bake a small padding into the flat fee they quote you.

 How long do guaranteed bill contracts usually last?

 Providers typically offer these flat-rate agreements in 12-month or 24-month increments.
 This specific timeframe allows energy companies to fully account for a complete cycle of seasonal weather changes, balancing out your incredibly high winter usage with the minimal natural gas you burn during the hot summer months.
-Shorter contracts simply cannot capture this necessary seasonal balance.

 Will a smart thermostat save me money on a flat rate plan?